KypyoDev/Solana-Sniping-Memecoin-Bot/README.md

 First step:
 1. Create a new Solana wallet
 2. Transfer some SOL to this new wallet
-3. Convert some SOL to USDC or WSOL (you need USDC or WSOL depending on the configuration in .env file)
+3. Convert some SOL to USDC or WSOL (you need USDC or WSOL depending on the configuration in .json file)

 ## Dependencies 📃